Storyboard Examples for AI Video Production

 - Are there clear reject, maybe, selected, and approved standards?

-If you’re planning several connected shots, use the Seedance 2.0 multi-shot workflow to think through continuity and coverage.
+If you plan several connected shots, use the Seedance 2.0 multi-shot workflow to think through continuity and coverage.
 For single-shot prompt structure, use the Seedance 2.0 shot planning workflow.
 If your team also needs project roles, provider settings, token visibility, and governance context, review the Lotix trust workflow.

 From example board to usable takes